flybywiresim/docs/docs/dev-corner/development-projects/ace.md

 Troubleshooting:

-- remember to press Enter for Interactive Mode to turn on the flyPad
+- flyPad: remember to press Enter for Interactive Mode to turn on the flyPad

 ## Instrument Setup